impressto/collabrio/docs/memory-document.md

 **Document State Management:** React state handling for collaborative text content synchronization
 **Multi-client Testing:** Process of verifying functionality across multiple browser instances simultaneously
 **Session Hash:** URL fragment identifier used for anonymous session management (#sessionId)
+**File-Based Injection:** Automated system for injecting messages into sessions by creating/modifying text files in a watched directory
+**Chokidar:** Node.js file system watcher library used for monitoring changes to message files
+**Message File Archival:** System for moving processed message files to timestamped archive directory to prevent reprocessing
+**File Watcher:** Automated monitoring system that detects file changes and triggers message injection workflow
+**Session Validation:** Process of verifying that a session exists and has active clients before processing message injection
+**Message Type Parsing:** Extraction of message type from filename patterns (e.g., `sessionId_type.txt`)
+**Processed Directory:** Archive folder where successfully processed message files are moved with timestamps
+**REST API Injection:** HTTP POST endpoint for programmatically injecting messages into collaborative sessions
+**Automation Integration:** Capability for external systems to send messages via file drops or API calls

 *Add all important terms, acronyms, and concepts that team members should understand*